space-ros/docs/source/Related-Projects/Ogma.rst

 Why use Ogma?
 -------------

 Runtime Verification is crucial especially for systems that are not amenable to full formal verification, or when testing all possible cases is not viable.
-It can also prove exceptionally useful to detect anomalies in the environment.
+It can also prove exceptionally useful to detect anomalies in the environment in which a system, such as robot or an aircraft, is operating.

 A failure in a monitoring system could threaten the mission as a whole.
 The purpose of Ogma is to generate self-contained monitoring applications directly from high-level languages that are amenable to formal verification.